 Accuracy

-No matter how cool the technology is, buying an accurate launch monitor is highly important.
+Buying an accurate launch monitor is highly important no matter how cool the technology is.
 Most of the options on this list offer accuracy down to 3% or less.
-In general, the doppler radar technology found on most consumer monitors is good as long as you position and setup the device properly.
+In general, the doppler radar technology found on most consumer monitors is good if you properly position and set up the device.

 Number of Data Points